 - Lobbying with lawmakers on behalf of marijuana industry workers

-Since the early 1980s though, labor unions have been on a steady decline.
-Many are hoping that with the growth of the marijuana industry, things will get better.
+Labor unions have been on a steady decline since the early 1980s.
+Many are hoping that changes with the growth of the marijuana industry.
 There are different reasons for the decline, but it is possible that the industry growth might give labor unions a boost in their membership.
 Labor unions charge a membership fee to members who want to feel represented in the workplace.
 With the decline of union membership, the objective is to look for growing industries such as the marijuana industry to help employees carry out negotiations with employers.
-The marijuana industry is untapped when it comes to labor unionization.
-And so, this is a new place for union emergence.

 Membership in labor unions plays an integral role in various industries.
 Marijuana industry workers who are threatened by federal prosecution stand to benefit greatly.
 Unions also seek cannabis reform and advocacy at the federal level, benefitting marijuana users and patients as well as workers.